ghc-proposals/ghc-proposals/committee.rst

 method for choosing multiple winners.
 It is expected that the committee favor newcomers in preference to re-nominated continuing members.
 If an expiring member continues, the secretary shall ensure that a rationale for this decision be published to the community.
+In all cases, an expiring member stays on the committee until the nomination process is complete.

 The voting process may result in a number of new members not equal to the number of outgoing members.
 This is fine; the size of the committee